-Because it’s a big mistake to wait until the month of April to plan out your ideas.
-With a little bit of time and maybe some advanced scheduling, your marketing for OT Month will be much more enjoyable and successful.
+Here’s why.
+It’s a big mistake to wait until the month of April to plan out your ideas.
+With a little bit of effort and maybe some advanced scheduling, your marketing for OT Month will be much more enjoyable and successful.

-After all, it’s such a great reason to not only promote the profession but also market your business or practice.
-And just celebrate the awesome work of OT!
+After all, OT month is such a great reason to promote the profession and also market your business or practice.
+Not to mention, it’s a welcome reminder to simply set aside time to to celebrate the awesome work of OT!

 - Are you looking to celebrate the OTs in your life?

 - Are you looking to be an advocate for the OT profession so more people know and love what it is?

 - Or, are you looking to build connections for your specific practice or business?